MiguelBG12/Second-test-AXP/README.md

         # Create a file called .env.local in the root of your project
         > touch .env.local

-        # Configure your api key and access token as environment variables
+        # Set your API key and access token as environment variables in the '.env.local' file
         > NEXT_PUBLIC_TMDB_API_KEY='Here copy your api key'
-        > NEXT_PUBLIC_ACCESS_TOKEN='Here copy your token'
+        > NEXT_PUBLIC_ACCESS_TOKEN='Here copy your access token'

         # Install the dependencies